weAIDB/ST-Raptor/README.md

 ```

 **Benchmark**

-Download the SSTQA with the following link and save in ./data
+1. Download the SSTQA with the link [SSTQA Benchmark](https://drive.google.com/file/d/1LkdxJHJfThNUiEh68YdgkN_eNbJEoRJ7/view?usp=sharing) and save in ./data

-Change the settings in ./main.py
+2. Change the settings in ./main.py

 ```python
 # You need to change this
 input_jsonl = 'PATH_TO_YOUR_INPUT_JSONL'